 Cleaning a Smoked Damaged Home

 - After vacuuming, you need a chemical sponge (dry-cleaning sponge) to wipe the smoke stains and soot.
-This type of sponge is crucial, as it has the special chemicals that can lift the stains from your walls.
+This type of sponge is crucial, as it has special chemicals that can lift the stains from your walls.
 Wipe the walls gently with it, and don’t scrub as you may spread the soot and work it deeper into the surface.
-Turn to a different side of the sponge so you’re always wiping with a clean sponge surface.
-When the sides of the sponge are all dirty, you can use a new sponge or slice off the dirty sides with a knife so you have fresh new surfaces to work with.
+Turn to a different side of the sponge, so you’re always wiping with a clean sponge surface.
+When the sides of the sponge are all dirty, you can use a new sponge or slice off the dirty sides with a knife, so you have fresh new surfaces to work with.

 - After removing as much of the soot as possible with the chemical sponge, it’s time for the liquid cleaners and a clean rag.
 You may want to use a commercial smoke and soot remover, though you have to make sure you follow the directions for use.
 Alternatives liquid cleaners include paint thinner, white vinegar, and rubbing alcohol.

 - Soak the clean rag with the liquid cleaner and then wipe the walls throughout the room.
 Wipe every surface inside the room, whether or not there are visible signs of soot or smoke damage.
 Don’t overlook the light bulbs.

 - Next, you need a few tablespoons of dish soap (or TSP or degreaser) in about a gallon of hot water.
 Use this with a sponge or rag to wash your room surfaces, and replace the rag and the cleaning water if they get dirty.